iSOLveIT/protege_owl/_sources/index.rst.txt

   things”.

 The term knowledge graph itself can be used in different ways.
-The best definition I’ve heard is that an ontology provides the vocabulary (i.e., essentially the T-Box) and a knowledge graph is an ontology combined with data (A-Box).
+The best definition I've heard is that an ontology provides the vocabulary (i.e., essentially the T-Box) and a knowledge graph is an ontology combined with data (A-Box).
 Although in the corporate world I often hear people simply talk about knowledge graphs without much interest in the